rafiberlin/sose21-pm-language-and-vision-g1/README.md

 Run the script `models/captioning/evaluate.py` to verify that the model can be loaded correctly.

 ## VQA

+### LXMERT (Huggingface)

+If the installations works correctly, all dependencies and weights will be downloaded automatically after the first use.

+In the configuration file ./config.json, under the keys "vqa" / "lxmert", you can change the maximum length of the question and switch between "vqa" or "gqa" models.

+### Evaluation on the official VQA metrics

 https://drive.google.com/file/d/1EWMHAafdAba2wUv56bvdg8UrV9h9rw6V/view?usp=sharing

-Unpack under ./models/vqa
+Unpack under ./

-You should end up with all files under ./models/vqa/checkpoints (I know, not consistent with captioning...)
+You should end up with all files under ./models/vqa/attentions/

-If you have a problem with the weights, change the path in evaluate_attention_vqa.py

-from checkpoints/attention_model_best.h5 to checkpoints/attention_model_best.tf
+We do not need the pretrained model from this archive, only the pre-processed Questions / Answers from the VQA dataset.

+These are used in the script./util/utils/vqa_eval.py to perform the VQA evaluation for any model.

 # Installation